NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/sort-on.md

 `sort-on` allows us to sort the agents in an agentset based on a reporter such as an agent characteristic (e.g.,`size`, `xcor`) or custom agent variable (e.g., `age`, `speed`).
 Its syntax is: ` sort-on [ variable-or-reporter ] agentset `.
-For example, if we wanted to create a model of earthquake search-and-rescue in which the rescuers checked largest buildings first, we would write the following code:
+For example, if we wanted to create a model of earthquake search-and-rescue in which the rescuers checked the largest buildings first, we would write the following code: